Optimization Example - Flatten MLP Response

 Determining the Reference Level

-In order to use this technique for picking the reference level, we need to have MLP data that isn't contaminated with phase-related cancellation in the highest octave from 100 Hz to 200 Hz.
+In order to choose the preliminary reference level, we need to have MLP data that isn't contaminated with phase-related cancellation in the highest octave.
 We can do this in two ways.

 Determining How Much PEQ Attenuation Is Needed

-With the reference level chosen to be 80 dB, we can now figure out the maximum PEQ attenuation we need.
-We can see from the graphs above that between 20 and 30 Hz, the un-equalized response peaks at a value very close to 110 dB.
-This means we need 30 dB of attenuation to knock the response down to 80 dB at that frequency.
+With the preliminary reference level chosen to be 83.8 dB, we can now figure out the maximum PEQ attenuation we need.
+We can see from the graph above that at 24.1 Hz, the un-equalized response peaks at 110.9 dB.
+This means we need 27.1 dB of attenuation to knock the response down to 83.8 dB at that frequency.
+To simplify the discussion, we'll round this to 30 dB.
 This is quite a bit of attenuation.
 Will this have a bad effect on the system?

 To properly take advantage of this situation, any large attenuation that we use must be provided by shared (input) PEQs as described in an earlier discussion, and not output PEQs.
 In this particular case, we're using the Flatten MLP response using only shared (input) filters optimization option, which disables output PEQs as part of the optimization itself.
 This means we're automatically covered in this example.